GHK-Cu Peptide: Benefits, Mechanisms, and Anti-Aging Research

 • Topical creams and serums are the most common options for skincare applications.
 These are generally well-tolerated and show good results for surface-level skin improvements.

-• Injectable forms offer the most dramatic results but require proper medical supervision.
+• Injectable GHK-Cu from verified research vendors offers the most dramatic results but requires proper medical supervision.
 This is typically where people see the most significant anti-aging effects.

 • Oral supplements are becoming more popular, though absorption can be variable.
 Some people prefer this method for its convenience and potential systemic benefits.